-I’ve submitted my application to OSFC- what happens next?
+I’ve submitted my application to OSFC - what happens next?

 The interview itself is a supportive process, designed for us to find out more about you and your career aspirations, and guide you onto the right pathway.
-The interviews will take around 15 minutes and will be with a member of OSFC staff.
+The interviews will take around 15 minutes and will be with an experienced member of OSFC staff.
 There will also be a chance for you to ask any questions you may have about studying at OSFC.

 The subjects you are offered during your interview are not set in stone, so please do not worry if you have second thoughts.
 There will be another opportunity to discuss your pathway and make changes during your enrolment appointment in August, after you receive your GCSE results.